Eric1728/DataStructuresAndAlgorithms/README.md

 # DataStructuresAndAlgorithms
-Implementations of popular data structures using C#
+Implementations of popular data structures and algorithms using C#